 The purpose of the Eureka Rescue Mission is to proclaim the Gospel of Salvation to those in need of spiritual rebirth.
-The Mission accomplishes this by holding chapel services each day, feeding the hungry, giving clothing and showers to those in need.
+The Mission accomplishes this by holding chapel services each day, providing shelter and showers, feeding the hungry and giving clothing to those in need.

 Executive Director, Bryan Hall, Sr.

 Bryan Hall, Sr., has been with the Eureka Rescue Mission since 2006.
 He graduated the New Life Program and immediately went to work at our Thrift Store.
 Soon after, he started working as a house manager at the Men’s Shelter, and from there became the Men’s Shelter Director.
 Bryan had been working closely with the previous Executive Director for the past few years being trained for the position of executive director.
 Bryan has a great compassion for those we serve, and has a call for Mission ministry.